-- Tumors-within the spine may compress the root of the sciatic nerve.
+- Tumors in the spine may compress the root of the sciatic nerve

-- Cauda Equina Syndrome-a rare, but serious condition that affects the nerves on the lower part of the spinal cord: it requires immediate medical attention.
-Cauda equinequinerome may permanently damage the nerves, and even lead to paralysis.
+- Cauda equina syndrome – a rare, but serious condition that affects the nerves on the lower part of the spinal cord.

-- The main symptom of sciatica is a shooting pain anywhere along the sciatic nerve; from the lower back, through the buttock, and down the back of either leg (usually only one leg is affected).
-This pain can range from mild soreness to a sharp pain or severe discomfort, and may be aggravated if you sit or stand for long periods.
+- The main symptom of sciatica is a shooting pain anywhere along the sciatic nerve – from the lower back, through the buttock, and down the back of either leg (usually only one leg is affected.)
+This pain can range from mild soreness to a sharp pain to severe continuous discomfort and may be aggravated if you sit or stand for long periods.

 - Cramping sensation

-After examination, diagnosis and the determination of the source of your sciatica, Dr. Levi will recommend an aggressive treatment to relieve the irritation to the sciatic nerve followed by rehabilitation of the affected structures through effective, evidenced based, gentle and proven methods.
+After examination, diagnosis and the determination of the source of your sciatica, Dr. Levi will recommend an aggressive treatment to relieve the irritation to the sciatic nerve.
+This is then followed by rehabilitation of the affected structures through effective, evidenced-based, gentle and proven methods.

-If you suffer from Sciatica, regardless the cause, we can help.
-Chiropractic care has been proven and researched to bring relief and in most cases and cure Sciatica by dealing and treating the cause.
+If you suffer from sciatica, regardless of the cause, we can help.
+Chiropractic care has been proven and researched to bring relief, and, in most cases, cure sciatica by finding and treating the cause.